 Skills Bootcamps are flexible courses giving successful applicants the opportunity to build up tech skills and fast-track them to an interview with an employer.
-They are being developed by the Government as part of the Lifetime Skills Guarantee and Plan for Jobs, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.
+They are being developed by the Government as part of the Lifetime Skills Guarantee, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.

 With the UK becoming the first major economy to pass laws to end its contribution to global warming by 2050, there will be a major drive in the adaption and integration of digital technologies in engineering to address challenges such as climate change, sustainable development and low-carbon mobility amongst others.

 While a lot is already being done in developing the digital and physical infrastructure for the engineering sector to move towards the digital transformation of business models, there is a big question over where the workforce will come from to support these developments

 This Skills Bootcamp will teach you both the basics of innovative digital technologies and equip you with the necessary skills to address challenges resulting from the adoption of new and emerging technologies to give you the means to prosper in a more digital future, while helping companies with meeting immediate digital engineering skills needs.

 Who is it for?